 Problem: Identify source of chemical odor in gift bags

 Solution: A fast food restaurant was concerned about a strong chemical odor that was present when children opened a gift bag containing a plastic toy and candy.
 There were thousands of gift bags that were defective and resulted in millions of dollars in losses.
-Involved parties in the legal battle were the manufacturer of the plastic toy, supplier of the bags and supplier of the candy.
+Involved parties in the legal battle were the manufacturer of the plastic toy, the supplier of the bags and the supplier of the candy.
 It was important to determine who was liable for the loss.
 Our scientists built specialized equipment that collected the odorous chemical using a charcoal absorbent.
 The chemicals were then desorbed and analyzed by state-of-art ultra-sensitive Gas Chromatography/Mass Spectrometry instrumentation.
 The chemicals were identified as residual monomers in the manufacturing of the plastic toy.

 Industry: Food and Beverage